emecell/training/frontend/Front End 250 - Mobile.md

 * **Adaptive** uses media queries to implement several *fixed* layouts
 * **Responsive** uses media queries to implement several *fluid* layouts

-They're best compared using a tool like [Liquidapsive](http://liquidapsive.com), which lets you quickly jump between layouts at different viewport sizes.
-You'll notice that **fixed** and **fluid** work well at larger viewport sizes -- and rapidly break down at smaller viewport sizes. **Adaptive** and **Responsive** move between a series of layouts that match the viewport well, and rapidly became the techniques most commonly used to optimize for multiple screens.
+They're best compared using a tool like [Liquidapsive](http://liquidapsive.com), where you can try layouts at various viewport sizes.
+You'll notice that **fixed** and **fluid** work well at larger viewport sizes -- and break down at smaller viewport sizes. **Adaptive** and **Responsive** transition between several series of layouts to match the viewport, and are the most common way to optimize for multiple screens.

-**Adaptive** and **Responsive** techniques are actually interchangeable; it's reasonable to design a hybrid website that switches from a fixed desktop layout to fluid tablet and smartphone layouts.
+**Adaptive** and **Responsive** techniques are interchangeable.
+It's reasonable to design a hybrid website, switching from a fixed desktop layout to a fluid  layout for small screens.

 ## media queries

-So, you've decided that you want to switch between a few different layouts - mobile, tablet, and desktop; that's swell.
-The majority of the work gets handled by **CSS3 Media Queries**, which format html differently for different mediums.
+So, you've decided that you want to switch between a few different layouts - mobile, tablet, and desktop.
+The majority of the work gets handled by **CSS3 Media Queries**, which format html for different mediums.
 Media Queries existed in CSS2, but was limited to targeting styles at [print or screenreaders](http://www.w3.org/TR/CSS2/media.html).
-The CSS3 spec added [significantly more power](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries) to media queries, allowing developers to target viewport or device width and height.
-There are other queries, but they're less useful or poorly supported.
+The CSS3 spec [added more power](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries) to media queries, allowing developers to target viewport or device width and height.
+There are other queries, but they're less useful or unsupported.

 Here's a typical media query: